PlonterAsi/TLExercise/README.md

 - pip install poetry

-Now install the project.
-From within the project folder run.
+Now install the project, from within the project folder run.

 - poetry install